Xandra Ibarra: Spictacles series (2002–2012)

 Ibarra performed "spictacles" under the moniker of La Chica Boom from 2002 until 2012.
 Spictacles, a term coined by Ibarra, "mixed and repurpose traditional Mexican iconography alongside racist tropes within the erotic and sensual vocabulary of burlesque."
 One example of such a performance is La Tortillera, exhibited starting in 2004.
-"The performance consists of Ibarra in "traditional" colorful Mexican tortillera dress.
+Tortillera in this instance, is being used as both a descriptor for someone who makes tortillas, and also as the derogatory Spanish slang term for "lesbian".
+The performance consists of Ibarra in "traditional" colorful Mexican tortillera dress.
 Although she singles out the Mexican housewife stereotype, this is also the attire that high end or 'authentic' Mexican restaurants require of women who stand in panoptical view of their customers, assuring the tortilla's faux homemade authenticity.
 As the performance progresses, Ibarra sheds more and more items of clothing, in the tradition of burlesque, until she dons nothing but her pasties and a Tapatío bottle attached to a strap-on, which she then uses to cum on the tortilla before consuming it."

 In the traveling art exhibition, XicanX: New Visions, curated by Dos Mestizx (Suzy González and Michael Menchaca) included Ibarra's La Tortillera (2004) video.
 When the exhibition traveled to Centro de Artes in San Antonio, Texas (February 2020 – June 2020), Ibarra's artwork was abruptly removed by the City of San Antonio because they claimed "obscene content" which "did not align with community standards."
 The City funds the art space, Centro de Artes, and it spurred the debate on the role of public support within the arts and freedom of speech.
 A petition was created against the city's decision.

 Fuck My Life (FML) (2012, 2013)

-Xandra Ibarra performed Fuck My Life (FML) first at the CounterPULSE (San Francisco) in 2012 and then at The Wild Project (New York) in 2013.
-The performance was "a mute spectacle that explores the backstory and failure of Xandra Ibarra's burlesque persona, La Chica Boom".
+Ibarra performed Fuck My Life (FML) first at the CounterPULSE (San Francisco) in 2012 and then at The Wild Project (New York) in 2013.
+The performance was "a mute spectacle that explores the backstory and failure of Ibarra's burlesque persona, La Chica Boom".
 She juxtaposes the rumored death of Lupe Vélez with the life of La Chica Boom "to illuminate how performing racially perverse material often fails because it is read and embodied as reality by (white) audiences".
 Her performance uses "being fucked" as the aesthetic project to show "being stuck between the desire to be outside of racist and sexist frames and the desire to contest them from within", which are all "hampered by the inability to eradicate the racist and sexist optics on one's own".